 Someone made a rather infamous Game Mod for Doom called Doom: Rampage Edition.
 The reaction was bad of course, and the author defended his work by claims of autism.
 Anyways, a prominent member of the Doomworld community said he could pull a better wad out of his ass.
 A week later, "A Better Wad I Pulled Out of My Ass" was released on idgames.

-When stepping into a dark room in Prey, the protagonist comments that he's "Doomed," a jab at the frustrating flashlight/weapon swapping in Doom 3.
+When stepping into a dark room in Prey (2006), the protagonist comments that he's "Doomed," a jab at the frustrating flashlight/weapon swapping in Doomł.

-Helter Skelter is the first assassin that Travis kills prior to the events of No More Heroes.
+Helter Skelter is the first assassin that Travis kills prior to the events of the game.
 He happens to be a cigar-smoking albino with more than a passing resemblance to Dante from Devil May Cry.
 He gets unceremoniously decapitated in the game intro with Travis commenting that he "couldn't tell if he was the shit...or just plain ol' shit!".
 This has led some people to believe that Mr. Suda51 isn't too fond of Dante or his series.

-Then there was the rank five match against Letz Shake, whose weapon was a gigantic earthquake machine that had Cell processors and Tri-Core engines, and which was controlled with what appeared to be a Power Glove and a set of Virtual Boy-esque goggles.
-After powering up for what seemed like forever, a dashing fellow in a white suit, wielding a beam sword like Travis's, proceeded to drop out of the sky and destroy Letz and his earthquake machine in one slash.
+The rank five match against Letz Shake, whose weapon is a gigantic earthquake machine that has Cell processors and Tri-Core engines, and which is controlled with what appears to be a Power Glove and a set of Virtual Boy-esque goggles.
+After powering up for what seems like forever, a dashing fellow in a white suit, wielding a beam sword like Travis's, proceeds to drop out of the sky and destroy Letz and his earthquake machine in one slash.

 Right before the rank one match, Travis has a conversation with Jeane during which she takes a stab at Duke Nukem Forever: "What if the game gets delayed?
 You don't want this to become No More Heroes Forever, do you?"

-Suda gives us some Fanservice of the non sexual kind when we get to fight Helkter Skelter's brother.
-Who is a not so subtle jab at Cloud Strife from Final Fantasy VII, the man has a vendetta against Dante and his stylish swordsman ilk.
+Skelter Helter is a not-so-subtle jab at Cloud Strife from Final Fantasy VII.
+Suda seems to have a vendetta against Dante and his stylish swordsman ilk.

 In a leaked gameplay trailer for the MMO Jumpgate Evolution, the fighter squadron in the video indicates that they have been ordered to attack "Battlestation CCP" who have been edging into their territory with "Operation Trinity".
 CCP being the name of the company which designed and runs the MMORPG EVE Online, and "Trinity" being the name of one of the recent large expansions to the EVE universe, primarily the graphics content of the game.
 Some call it coincidence, but others are certain that the footage of "Battlestation CCP" exploding in a ball of fire nicely explains the competing developers' outlook on their rivals.

-Pretty much the entire plot of Ultima VII: The Black Gate was an extended, thinly veiled attack on Electronic Arts.
-Not too much of a surprise, considering the purchase of Origin by EA not long afterwards...
+The plot of Ultima VII: The Black Gate was an extended, thinly veiled attack on Electronic Arts.
+Not too much of a surprise, considering the purchase of Origin by EA not long afterwards.

 Turok: Dinosaur Hunter for Nintendo 64 featured one Easter egg called "Quack Mode" which lowered the game's frame rate and caused the graphics to become more blocky.
 As the name hints, this was a Take that aimed towards the then-popular first-person shooter Quake.